soundwanders/timbuktu/README.md

 <a href="https://soundwanders.github.io/timbuktu"><h2>Timbuktu</h2></a>

-##### Current branch, 'main', only contains code for the static web application hosted on Github Pages.
-This version uses local storage and is not connected to Firebase.
-##### To see the code for the version currently in development, which is a full-stack web application deployed with Firebase, please visit the branch 'firebase'
+##### Please visit the branch 'firebase' to view the Firebase deployment of this application.

 ## Project Notes
   - A project created with HTML, CSS, Javascript, plus Skeleton CSS and Normalize.css
   - Library holds Book title, author, format and the relevant civilization